Posted on :: Tags: , , , ,

 #define HAS_CONSONANT_SOFTENING 0x10

-Current version of translation works in Python, but I’ll be writing it in C this week.
-As its third rewrite, I don’t think it’ll pose an algorithmic challenge, though I’m not sure debugging a C version will be easier.
+The current version of the translation engine is written in Python, but I plan to rewrite it in C this week.
+As this is the third rewrite, I don’t expect it to pose a major algorithmic challenge, although debugging the C version may be more demanding.